Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Analysis

 \section{Analysis}

 The results presented in the previous section demonstrate that our DTQW-based cryptographic protocol performs reliably under ideal and noisy conditions, and exhibits a very strong disturbance signature under intercept-and-resend attacks.
 To appreciate the significance of this behavior from a broader quantum-cryptographic perspective, it is useful to relate our findings to what is typically expected from a standard prepare-and-measure protocol.
 BB84 is the most widely recognized example of such a scheme, and serves as a conventional benchmark for how noise and eavesdropping reveal themselves through quantum state disturbance.
-Although our protocol operates on fundamentally different principles and does not incorporate BB84 in any step of its construction, using BB84 here purely as a reference allows us to contextualize the strength of the disturbance observed in our results.
+We use BB84 here purely as a familiar reference point to contextualize the disturbance signature of our protocol under a simulated intercept-and-resend attack.
+Since BB84 and the present protocol operate on fundamentally different principles and serve different cryptographic functions, the comparison is intended to be qualitative rather than a direct assessment of relative performance.